Introduction To Motorcycle Maintenance - Page 1

 - Torx bits (star shaped) – there are two kinds: one with a center hole, and one without

-- screw-type valve adjuster tool (similar to a stubby screwdriver) – if you have screw-type valve adjusters
+- screwdriver-type valve clearance adjuster tool (similar to a stubby screwdriver) or a small wrench (3 - 4 mm) – if you have screw-type valve adjusters

 - pick(s) for removing O-rings

-- chain breaker / riveter and Dremel tool for replacing drive chain
+- chain breaker/riveter and Dremel tool for replacing drive chains

-- spring puller – for removing and installing the spring(s) for side stand or centre stand
+- spring puller – for removing and installing the spring(s) for side stand, centre stand and some exhausts

 - snap-ring pliers

-- crows feet - kind of like the open end of a wrench but with a square hole for a ratchet or a torque wrench; used for hard to reach spaces
+- crows feet - kind of like the open end of a wrench but with a square hole for a ratchet or a torque wrench; used for hard-to-reach spaces (not often used in my experience)

 - fork oil level adjusting kit – basically a syringe, a section of flexible tubing and a metal tube with a clamp